MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/configure-wave-schedule-work-creation.md

 Start by creating the new wave step method and enabling it for parallel asynchronous task processing.

 1. Go to **Warehouse management \> Setup \> Waves \> Wave process methods**.

 1. Select **Regenerate method** and note that *WHSScheduleWorkCreationWaveStepMethod* has been added to the list of wave process methods you can use in your shipping wave templates.

-1. Select the record with the **Method name** *WHSScheduleWorkCreationWaveStepMethod* and select**Task configuration**.
+1. Select the record with the **Method name** *WHSScheduleWorkCreationWaveStepMethod* and select **Task configuration**.

-1. Select **New** on the Action Pane to add a new row to the grid and make the following settings for it:
+1. To add a new row to the grid, select **New** on the Action Pane and use the following settings:

     - **Warehouse** - Select the warehouse you will use to schedule work creation processing.

     - **Maximum number of batch tasks** - Specify a maximum number of batch tasks.
-In most cases, this value should be somewhere in the range from 8-16 but we recommend that you experiment with the optimal setting based on your scenarios.
+In most cases, this value should be in the range from 8-16, however we recommend that you experiment with the optimal setting based on your scenarios.

     - **Wave processing batch group** - Select a dedicated wave processing batch group to optimize your batch queue processing.